 Visually The Batman is outstanding and by far the most eye-appealing film in the characters live action history.
 Matt Reeves and cinematographer Greig Fraser bring Gotham City to life through extravagant neon lighting and plenty of rain fall.
 But this is only the tip of the iceberg; the fight choreography is by far one of the best we have seen across the Batman films.
 Watching Batman fight you get a real sense of a character who has learnt how to fight through martial arts and disarming opponents rather than the typical punch and kick combinations.
 The action sequences are as brilliant as you could imagine and elevated even further through creative camerawork and lighting.
 By attaching the camera to a person’s body or vehicle you feel as if you are right there in the action, the camera assists during fight sequences also where it moves along with Batman tracking his movements as he pummels through goons.
 The lighting in this film is a thing of beauty whether it be a sunset silhouette, a dark hallway fight illuminated by bullets or a neon red blanketed by darkness it will certainly have you in awe.

-One of the most creative aspects is the filters used throughout The Batman, throughout certain scenes the focus is on the character’s yet the background is disorientated and fading similar to what can bee seen in Midsommar, this effect really makes you feel what is happening to the characters.
+One of the most creative aspects is the filters used throughout this film, throughout certain scenes the focus is on the character’s yet the background is disorientated and fading similar to what can bee seen in Midsommar, this effect really makes you feel what is happening to the characters.
 Michael Giacchino’s hauntly chilling score is in full effect throughout this film.
 Each of his pieces fit perfectly with the scenes that are accompanies, be it from an eerie tune as Batman is undergoing his detective work or his percussive and horn centric Batman theme which garners your attention as you feel it deep in your gut.

 The Batman is a great first hit out for Matt Reeves as he lays the foundation for his version of Batman throughout this film where it can be built upon into greatness in future sequels.
 A darker and ruthless Batman is just what we needed and is only elevated by his detective skills being showcased through this film.
 With a whole host of villains and characters for Matt Reeves to work with, The Batman franchise is sure to be one that I will be keeping an eye out on in the future.